Mobile Menu

 Research Description:

-DiBenedetto’s research focuses on fundamental fluid mechanics with applications towards oceanography, biology, environmental contaminants, and renewable energy.
-Our lab uses a variety of tools including laboratory experiments, mathematical modeling, and field observations.
+Experimental and computational fluid mechanics with applications towards oceanography, biology, environmental contaminants, and renewable energy.

 Adji Bousso Dieng